stolen/lumi-remote-acn003-rev/README.md

 ```

 `make_ota.py` from [z03mmc project](https://github.com/devbis/z03mmc) handled all three files well.
 Time to try updating with z2m.
+The binaries can be found in `fw/` directory

 ## Messing with file versions
 And as earlier the update did not work — the switch ignored the command.
 Also the hub itself could not apply the OTA.
 But it should work somehow!